grueld/UI_assignment2/readme.txt

 For example, we have the text field and the button on its right (with the magnifier on it) that stay adjacent, whatever the size and the orientation.
 Moreover, the list of items is centered, whatever the size.
-And finaly, the first two buttons (the one with the "log out" icon and the one with the "rotation" icon) are right-aligned, whatever the size and the orientation.
+And finally, the first two buttons (the one with the "log out" icon and the one with the "rotation" icon) are right-aligned, whatever the size and the orientation.